naiyerasif/site/content/profile/naiyer.md

 This website is built with [Astro](https://astro.build), without any UI framework.
 It is deployed by GitHub Actions on Cloudflare Workers.
 Typography is set with [Inter](https://github.com/rsms/inter), along with [Make Sans](https://herewemake.gumroad.com/l/makesans) for headings and [JetBrains Mono](https://github.com/JetBrains/JetBrainsMono) for code.
 I draft the posts in [Obsidian](https://obsidian.md/) and [Codium](https://vscodium.com/).
 For illustrations, diagrams and icons, I use Affinity Designer.
 Unless stated otherwise, the shell used in examples is [Nushell](https://www.nushell.sh).

 This version was launched in July 2023, followed by steady updates over time.
-A refresh happened in May 2026.
+A refresh happened in August 2026.

 ## Frequently Asked Questions